chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - If SELinux is enabled, deployment with configure it to `permissive` (Usually in case of RHEL SELinux is enabled)
 {{< /warning >}}

+## Provisioning

+- Provisioning all the resources are needed before performing steps to run on Bastion Host Machine.
+- Make sure you have all resources either on Existing Infrastructure or on Existing cloud Infrastructure(AWS/Google Cloud Storage) which is mentioned in [On-Premises Prerequisites](/automate/ha_on_premises_deployment_prerequisites/)
+- Make sure you have setup vm's as per your requirement.
+- Configure load balancer for both automate and chefserver.

 ## Steps to run on Bastion Host Machine

 1. Run the below commands to download the latest Automate CLI and Airgapped Bundle: